 It is often convenient to spend a night at the airport before or after a flight.
-Airport hotels have a bad reputation of being rather soulless, with noisy rooms, barren views and lacking in ambience, or anywhere decent to eat.
-However, if you choose correctly and pick one of the best airport hotels in the world you will be rewarded with effective soundproofing, fine dining, attractive decor, numerous amenities like Starbucks, gyms or even a pool and there might be a club lounge to enjoy as well.
+Airport hotels have a bad reputation of being rather soulless, with noisy rooms, barren views, and lacking in ambiance, or anywhere decent to eat.
+However, if you choose correctly and pick one of the best airport hotels in the world, you will be rewarded with effective soundproofing, fine dining, attractive decor, numerous amenities like Starbucks, gyms, or even a pool, and there might be a club lounge to enjoy as well.

 1. Grand Hyatt Dallas Fort Worth Airport

-For food, you can eat within terminal D of DFW airport, whether you prefer a coffee, pastries or something a bit more substantial.
+For food, you can eat within terminal D of DFW airport, whether you prefer a coffee, pastries, or something a bit more substantial.
 The upscale Grand Met restaurant is your most stylish eating venue and has a great atmosphere.
-It serves breakfast lunch and dinner, but it is the views that will keep you coming back.
+It serves breakfast, lunch, and dinner, but it is the view that will keep you coming back.
 The views here are so incredible because the Hyatt is located right on top of the terminal.
 For a plane spotter, this has to be the ultimate hotel room!

 2. Fairmont Vancouver Airport

 The second best airport hotel in the world is the Fairmont, Vancouver Airport in Canada.
-It is the only airport hotel directly connected to Vancouver Airport’s International terminal, although there are plenty of other options in the grounds of the airport.
+It is the only airport hotel directly connected to Vancouver Airport’s International terminal, although there are plenty of other options on the airport grounds.
 I have found this airport hotel to be particularly good to get over jetlag when flying in from London.
 I then grab a taxi, Uber or bus up to Whistler for some skiing and stay at the Four Seasons Whistler.

-There are a variety of rooms to choose from and if you want a luxury boutique hotel experience, there are some newly renovated rooms on the 14th floor which give you access to a complimentary club lounge.
+There are a variety of rooms to choose from, and if you want a luxury boutique hotel experience, there are some newly renovated rooms on the 14th floor which give you access to a complimentary club lounge.
 It is well worth paying the extra for a Fairmont Gold Room because of this club lounge access.
-Within the club lounge, you get a continental breakfast served from 6:30 AM to 10 AM or you can have the complimentary breakfast delivered to your room if you are leaving before 6.30am.
-In the evening, there is a selection of hot and cold canapés from 5 PM to 7 PM and desserts are served from 8 PM to 9 PM within the lounge.
-Non-alcoholic drinks are included within your room rates in this lounge, including espresso tea, coffee, soft drinks and water and there is an honour bar that sticks your spirits, wines and beers available 12 midday to 10 PM.
-By booking a Gold Room you also get a daily turndown service, complimentary local calls within North America, complimentary BMW car service between the hotel and YVR’s south terminal and a golf cart service within why they are the main terminal.
+Within the club lounge, you get a continental breakfast or have the complimentary breakfast delivered to your room if you are leaving early.
+In the evening, there is a selection of hot and cold canapés, and desserts are served afterward within the lounge.
+Non-alcoholic drinks are included within your room rates in this lounge, including espresso tea, coffee, soft drinks, and water, and there is an honor bar that sticks your spirits, wines, and beers.
+By booking a Gold Room, you also get a daily turndown service, complimentary local calls within North America, complimentary BMW car service between the hotel and YVR’s south terminal, and a golf cart service within why they are the main terminal.

 4. Ritz-Carlton, Marina del Rey, LAX

 Ritz-Carlton, Marina del Rey is hands down the best airport hotel at LAX.
 It is actually around 5 minutes drive away.
 The Ritz-Carlton, Marina del Rey is a dreamy, sparkling oasis of waterfront boats and tropical foliage and yet it is superbly convenient for the airport.
-Currently, there isn’t a shuttle that runs between the LAX and the hotel, however, Uber will cost approximately $20 and a Taxi will cost approximately $25.
+Currently, there isn’t a shuttle that runs between the LAX and the hotel.
+However, Uber will cost approximately $20 USD, and a Taxi will cost approximately $25 USD.
 In fact, this hotel is not only the best LAX airport hotel but is also probably has one of the best hotel club lounges in Los Angeles.

 - Continental breakfast to be used either in Cast & Plow Restaurant or through In-Room Dining